-Significant direct and indirect holdings in the ordinary share capital of INWIT on the date of publication of this Report, are shown in Table 1 - Information on share ownership.
+Significant direct and indirect holdings in the ordinary share capital of INWIT, as at 31 December 2024, are shown in Table 1 - Information on share ownership.

 d) Securities that confer special rights

 No securities that confer special rights of control over INWIT have been issued.